avnet-iotconnect/iotc-azurertos-sdk/README.md

 * Build and run or debug the project on your board.

 ## Creating Self-Signed x509 Device Certificates
-As the AzureRTOS does not yet support ECC certificates yet, only RSA device certificates are supported.

 * Download and follow instructions at iotc-c-lib's [ecc-certs section](https://github.com/avnet-iotconnect/iotc-c-lib/tree/master/tools/ecc-certs) to upload and validate your CA certificate in IoTConnect.
 Set up your device and template in IoTConnect.